In Stride is committed to discovering the synergy you have with your dog, then amplifying it only to exceed your expectations.

 We love to contribute to our local Seattle community by focusing on ways to support the sheltered, fostered and adopted animals in your family.

 Kat Comstock is the owner of In Stride, LLC and principal dog trainer.
 Kat has been a Seattleite since 2003, originally from North Carolina.
-She made the cross-country trip to serve as a US Army Reserve Nurse Corp Officer at JBLM and a Registered Nurse in the Harborview Emergency Department.
+She made the cross-country trip to serve as a US Army Reserve Nurse Corp Officer at JBLM and work as a Registered Nurse at Harborview and University of Washington Medical Centers.
 When not training dogs, she runs a consulting business that focuses on veterinary and healthcare industries.
 Kat has a lifelong love of dogs and understands the therapeutic benefits of the dog/handler relationship.

 To ensure the dog is a fun & enjoyable member of the family.